ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

 ````{important}
 * The first time the session starts, you are placed in CURC root.
 This allows you to access all of your directories.
 However, you will not be able to create a notebook in this directory.
 You should navigate to one of your CURC spaces.
 In the JupyterLab GUI this is done by going to **"File"** in the upper left-hand corner, selecting **"Open from Path..."**, and entering the path you want to navigate to (e.g. `/projects/<your username>`).
 ```{image} ./OnDemand/jupyterlab_change_dirs.png
-:alt: JupyterLab File menu showing the Open from Path option.
+:alt: The menu bar in JupyterLab, showing the File menu opened, with options for "New", "New Launcher", and "Open from Path...".
+Other items in the menu bar, not selected, are: Edit, View, Run, Kernel, Tabs, Settings, and Help.
 :align: center
 :scale: 99%
 ```